Yuri van Gelder

-Career
+Gymnastics career

 Born in Waalwijk, Netherlands, Van Gelder took the gold in the men's rings at the 2005 European Championships held in Debrecen, Hungary.
 He became world champion in the same discipline at the 2005 World Artistic Gymnastics Championships in Melbourne, Australia.
 He won bronze at the 2006 World Artistic Gymnastics Championships in Aarhus, Denmark.
 At the 2007 World Artistic Gymnastics Championships in Stuttgart, Germany, he won a silver medal.

 Suspension

-On 13 July 2009 he revealed that he used cocaine three days before the Dutch championships in Rotterdam.
+On 13 July 2009, he revealed that he used cocaine three days before the Dutch championships in Rotterdam.
 Van Gelder said he very much regretted his "lapse" and called himself "incredibly stupid".
-He has since had to return his national championship gold medal, and was suspended by the Dutch Gymnastics Union.
-IOC regulations implied that because of the suspension he would not be admitted to the Olympic Games in 2012.
-He was also fired from his job with the Dutch military, which has a 'zero tolerance' drugs policy.
+He has since had to return his national championship gold medal and was suspended by the Dutch Gymnastics Union.
+IOC regulations implied that because of the suspension, he would not be admitted to the Olympic Games in 2012.
+He was also fired from his job with the Dutch military, which has a 'zero tolerance' drug policy.

-He was pulled out of the 2010 Worlds a few days before start, with the team citing personal medical reasons and refusing to answer questions about drugs.
+He was pulled out of the 2010 Worlds a few days before the start, with the team citing personal medical reasons and refusing to answer questions about drugs.

-In 2011, there was an appeal, by LaShawn Merritt, at the CAS against the general rule that after a suspension the athlete is not allowed to participate in the next Olympic Games.
-The appeal was granted and thereby Van Gelder still had a chance to qualify.
+In 2011, there was an appeal by LaShawn Merritt at the Court of Arbitration for Sport against the general rule that after a suspension, the athlete is not allowed to participate in the next Olympic Games.
+The appeal was granted, and thereby Van Gelder still had a chance to qualify.
 For this, he had to achieve a good result at the 2011 World Artistic Gymnastics Championships, but he was unsuccessful.